beaudurrant/node-port-scanner/README.md

 Scans ports to see if they are open or closed.

-Each scan ports are checked in order, one after the previous is completed.
+After calling nodePortScanner, ports are checked in order one after the previous is completed.

 Multiple calls can be made and will run in parallel.